thi-ng/umbrella/packages/atom/README.md

 state is only updated once and watches too are only notified once after each commit.

-Transactions can also be canceled, thus not modifying the parent state at all.
+Transactions can also be canceled, thus not impacting the parent state at all.
+Nested transactions are *not* supported and attempting to do so will throw an error.

-The `Transacted` class can wrap any existing `IAtom` implementation, e.g. `Atom`, `Cursor` or `History` instances...
+The `Transacted` class can wrap any existing `IAtom` implementation, e.g. `Atom`, `Cursor` or `History` instances and implements `IAtom` itself...

 ```ts
 const db = new Atom({ a: 1, b: 2 });